 Answering the research objectives is made possible by an unique research design.
 Along the North-South axis of Germany, so-called exploratories have been set up in three regions to conduct functional biodiversity research.

-In order to comprehensively investigate the relationship between land use, biodiversity and the benefits of nature for humans, a comparative approach was established.
-In this approach, researchers investigate the different facets of how land use intensity affects biodiversity and ecosystem functions on managed land in the real world.
+In order to comprehensively examine the relationship between land use, biodiversity and the benefits of nature for humans, a comparative approach was established.
+In this approach, researchers examine the different facets of how land use intensity affects biodiversity and ecosystem functions on managed land in the real world.
 All research groups are based on the same study areas in forests, pastures and meadows, distributed over the three regions.
 Each region contains the largest part of the typical land use types for grassland and forest in Germany.

 Since the beginning of the 6th phase in 2020, additional experimental plots have been established.
 In our new full factorial large-scale experiments, biodiversity is manipulated directly and indirectly across landscapes.